1. GET A DOSE OF MEMPHIS MUSIC HISTORY

 - Corky's BBQ for ribs dry or wet and banana pudding for dessert

-- Payne's BBQ for the bbq bologna sandwich
+- Payne's BBQ for the barbecue bologna sandwich

 For non-barbecue dining recommendations, keep reading.